 In 1923 Kirkwood won 5 times, three events in succession and still holds widest winning stroke margin in PGA Tour history, set at the 1924 Corpus Christi Open in Texas.
 That year he also teamed up with Walter Hagen to begin travelling around the globe putting on golf and trick-shot exhibitions, newsreels of which were sent back home to be shown in movie theatres around the U.S.

 Stowe had the good fortune to have radio personality, Lowell Thomas, as a frequent guest.
 Thomas was a golfer of some note and had friends throughout the golf world.
 Thomas had invited Kirkwood to Stowe to visit the popular Lake Mansfield Trout Club for some fishing and upon his arrival, Kirkwood learned about the newly expanded Stowe Country Club and set out to introduce himself to the Pro.
 Upon learning the Club was without a pro, he decided to take the position and thus began his adventures in Vermont.
-Joe lived upstairs in the clubhouse with one of his three sons, Ron, One of his other sons, Joe Junior, would later become a professional golfer and tour winner and Kirkwood Sr. and JR. are still mentioned as one of the few father-son victors on the PGA Tout.
+Joe lived upstairs in the clubhouse with one of his three sons, Ron, One of his other sons, Joe Junior, would later become a professional golfer and tour winner and Kirkwood Sr. and JR. are still mentioned as one of the few father-son victors on the PGA Tour.
 Can you name the others?
-Joe Jr would also become hollywood royalty as Joe Palooka.
+Joe Jr would also become Hollywood royalty as Joe Palooka.

 Cancer took Joe Kirkwood Sr. in 1970.
 His grave is in the West Branch Cemetery near the corner of Mountain Road and Cottage Club Road, a par-5 distance from the clubhouse.
 The grave is marked with a large boulder with the following inscription carved below a crooked golf club: